Antler aphrodisiac livens up impromptu North Korea street market

 Three years ago, the shooting of a South Korean tourist by a North Korean soldier resulted in Seoul halting tours to the complex, effectively drying up a source of much-needed hard currency for the communist North.

-The North said last month time had run out to resolve the row, expelling the South's remaining workers and saying it would start selling South Korean assets at the resort, valued at around $450 million.
+The North said last month time had run out to resolve the row, expelling the South's remaining workers and saying it would start selling South Korean assets at the resort, valued at around $450 million (278 million pounds).

 North Korea, battling chronic food shortages, is known to have one of the world's most closed economies, a centrally planned system in which the state is meant to provide everything for its 20-odd million nationals from food and shelter to education.